statisticsnorway/dapla-dlp-pseudo-func/README.md

 For more usage examples, have a look at the [tests](https://github.com/statisticsnorway/dapla-dlp-pseudo-func/tree/master/tests).

 ## Development

-Run `make help` to see common development commands.
+From the CLI, run `make help` to see common development commands.

 ```
 build-mvn                      Build the project and install to you local maven repo